evoth/sequent/editor/README.md

 ## TODO

-- The program should never save an invalid state.
-Make validation stricter and use default values to mitigate empty ones.
-  - Repeat should always have valid props and child... should always store a "solved" version which can be reverted back to
-    - RepeatProps props could be readonly, and Repeat props could use getters/setters to enforce stuff
-  - So unless we want a bad user experience, the program will have to deal with invalid states, mainly arising from invalid Repeat configurations (deep nested Repeat child going from finite to infinite duration, for instance)
 - Give errors IDs for easier error tracking?
-- Add methods to add/remove stuff (layers to sequences, repeats to layers, etc.)
 - Just learned that parameters properties exist, so I should probably convert constructors to use that as much as possible
 - Better keyboard controls
   - Modals (pressing enter should submit, escape should cancel)